Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 3. MEDC: Amplify Organic Posts With Paid Support

 Building a LinkedIn ad campaign from scratch takes a little effort.
-Before you’ve started writing engaging copy and designing eye-catching imagery, you must figure out your strategy and objectives.
+Before you’ve started writing engaging copy and designing eye-catching imagery, you need to figure out your strategy and objectives.

-So it makes sense to start small by using your ad budget to amplify an organic post.
-Even a relatively small budget can get thousands of other eyes on your posts, helping build your audience and generate leads.
+It makes sense to start small by using your ad budget to amplify an organic post or two.
+Even a relatively small budget can get thousands of additional eyes on your posts, helping build your audience and generate leads.

 But how do you decide which posts to amplify?